automata-network/dcap-sdk/packages/dcap-portal/README.md

 ## DCAP Portal
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-The DCAP Portal Contract is user-facing, that submits DCAP quotes or (SNARK proofs) on the user's behalf to the [Automata DCAP attestation](http://github.com/automata-network/automata-dcap-attestation) contract.
+The DCAP Portal Contract is user-facing, and seamlessly submits DCAP quotes or (SNARK proofs) on the user's behalf to the [Automata DCAP attestation](http://github.com/automata-network/automata-dcap-attestation) contract.

-Upon successful verification of quotes, the Portal performs a callback to the user contract with the provided calldata.
+Upon successful verification of a quote, the Portal performs a callback to the user contract with the provided calldata.

 To begin building with DCAP Portal, the following dependencies must be installed on your machine: